Free for All (album)

-Free for All is a jazz album by Art Blakey & the Jazz Messengers released on Blue Note.
-Recorded in February 1964, it was released the following year.
+Free for All is an Art Blakey & the Jazz Messengers, recorded in February 1964 and released on Blue Note Records in July 1965.
 It was originally titled Free Fall.

 The Allmusic review by Al Campbell awards the album 4 stars and states, "This edition of the Jazz Messengers had been together since 1961 with a lineup that would be hard to beat: Freddie Hubbard on trumpet...
 Wayne Shorter on tenor sax, Curtis Fuller on trombone, Cedar Walton on piano, and Reggie Workman on bass.
 Shorter's title track is one of the finest moments in the Jazz Messengers' history."